Agoric/documentation/main/wallet-api.md

 This page documents that *Agoric Wallet*, including its use of *petnames*, its place in the Agoric Platform architecture, accessing it via the *REPL* (*Read-Eval-Print Loop*), and the Wallet API.

-## Petnames

-Before we get into the Wallet itself, you should know about *petnames*, which are your personal names for objects.
-No one else can see or modify a petname without your permission.
-You can think of them as your phone's contacts list.
-The actual phone number is what your phone uses to call someone, but for you to more easily tell who a number is associated with, you've assigned a petname to it, such as Mom, Grandpa, Kate S., etc. Different people can have different petnames for different objects.
-For example, the same person is "Mom" to you, "Mimi" to her granddaughter, and "Mrs. Watson" to many others.

-Your Wallet manages your petnames for Dapps, asset types, issuers, etc.

 ## Wallet and Agoric Architecture

 The Agoric System consists of interconnected Agoric VMs.
 Some are